SathyajithPuttaiah/instancetrackingrepo/README.md

 The last step is `CreateUpdateLambda`.
 It is similar to the second step, however uses a different CloudFormation template to manage the infrastructure.
 This stage uses that template as its deployment target.
 It uses the [`ParameterOverrides`](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/continuous-delivery-codepipeline-action-reference.html) to tell the lambda function where its deployment package (i.e. the ZIP file produced by CodeBuild during the `BuildAndTest` stage) is.
 And we also need to tell the lambda function also about the `ArtifactsBucket` - that's why it is defined as an Output of the `codepipeline.yaml` template.

+Once the process is complete, user will get a email notification(have to subscribe).

 ### Screenshots: